 Anyone can search the catalogue to consult which material is accessible through Leiden University Libraries anywhere.
 Login is not required for this.

-Only students and staff of Leiden University and the LUMC have worldwide access to full-text articles, after logging in.
-Guests and alumni only have access to full-text digital material within the university network.
-Alumni can make use of the Leiden Alumni Databases from home, however.
+Only Leiden University and LUMC students and staff have worldwide access to full-text articles, after logging in.
+Guest users and Leiden University alumni only have access to full-text digital material within the university network.
+Alumni can access some of our databases via the Leiden Alumni Databases website.

-Notable exception to this rule are e-books hosted by ProQuest, which are only accessible for current students and staff of Leiden University, regardless of the location.
+Notable exception to this rule are e-books hosted by ProQuest, which are only accessible to Leiden University students and staff, regardless of the location.

-Most of the e-books Leiden University Libraries gives access to can easily be found by their title in the catalogue.
-You can get your results to only show e-books by using the filters after searching: select online access under Availability, then (e-)books under Resource Type.
+Most of the e-books Leiden University Libraries gives access to can be found by their title in the catalogue.
+You can refine your search results to only show e-books: under Availability, select online access, then select (e-)books under Resource Type.

 More information: how to use e-books.

 When searching an e-journal in the catalogue, you can filter your results by choosing Journals under Resource Type, then choose online access under Availability.

 You can also use the Browzine app to keep up with your favorite journals.
-After making an account, this app gives students and staff members of Leiden University access to most available e-journals.
+After making an account, this app offers Leiden University staff and students access to most available e-journals.

 Find the available databases via Find Databases.
-For each database there is an information icon, that, when clicked, will provide more information about the database and what can be found in it.
+For each database there is an information icon, that, when clicked, will provide more information about the database and its scope and contents.
 More information can be found in the subject guide for databases.

 When you sign into the catalogue, you can:

-- Use library services, such as borrowing, reserving, and renewing.
+- Use physical library services such as requesting, reserving, and renewing library materials.

 - Add items you found and queries you submitted permanently to your favorites (see the paragraph Favorites)